navin-sreethar/Restaurant-Discovery-Platform/README.md

 ## 🌟 Bonus Features Achieved
 We went above and beyond the core requirements by implementing:
 - **Role-based authorization:** Standard users can only view records; Admins have full CRUD access.
+- **CRM Access Control:** Lead tracking statuses are strictly restricted to Admin users to keep the consumer-facing UI clean.
 - **Audit logging:** Tracks every create, update, and delete action in a dedicated MySQL `audit_logs` table.
 - **Rate limiting:** API endpoints are protected with `slowapi` to prevent abuse.
 - **Sample data:** Provided both a Python seed script (`seed.py`) and a raw database dump (`sample_data.sql`).